Digital transformation is a hot topic located somewhere on the initial ascent of the Gartner Hype Cycle.

 - Collection of service delivery performance data for the measurement period

 It’s clear that a lot of time and effort will be required to deliver the outcomes of just these two activities, from the initial set-up of processes and establishment of the necessary data sources, to the calendarising of individual process steps, right through to the preparation of the reporting of any required information.

 Fairly obviously, complete automation of many such activities won’t be possible, but anything that can be automated will pay dividends.
-Also, third parties may be able to deliver some of the required outcomes in full or in part as a readily consumed digital service.

 In this sense, Contract Management is ripe for a digital transformation.
 It’s not so much a case of doing more with less but doing more with more from the capability viewpoint.

 Sources of digital transformation opportunities in Contract Management

 The history of technological development is littered with uncountable cases of solutions looking for a problem.
 Some of these solutions were ahead of their time, a lot were just plain crude, a few had promise but were too poorly marketed to get any following.

 That situation still persists today, but it’s several orders of magnitude larger due to the level of availability and adoption of technology.
 This means that there are more gems out there, but now they’re a lot easier to find and assess, although implementation can still be a challenge.